 How Do I Sign Up For an Online Defensive Driving Course?

 Signing up for a defensive driving school course is just about what you’d expect.
 It is fairly simple, and we’ve included some steps below to get you on your way.

 Step 1—Get permission from the court

 Depending on where you live, this little detail might be handled online, with a phone call, or may require a visit to the courthouse.
-No matter the method, there will be a fee assessed and a completion date assigned.
+No matter the method, a fee will be assessed and a completion date assigned.
 I can’t overstate the importance of this step.
 Starting a course before gaining permission could lead to the disqualification of your efforts, and you’ll have to take the course again.

 Step 2—Gather information the course will ask you for